Faith-Nchifor/ecommerce-app/my-app/README.md

 This is an ecommerce app build with NextJS

-The libraries installed in this app include:
+The external libraries installed in this app include:
 - axios - to make requests
 - bootstrap - for responsive styling